Skip to Content

 Sanford Avenue and 160th Street is a difficult intersection.
 It has no signals, and 160th Street turns from a south-bound one-way street into a two-way street just south of Sanford.
 There are markings for cyclists, but they are fairly meager: a one-way west-bound unprotected bike lane on Sanford, and sharrows on the south-bound lane of 160th Street south of Sanford.

 The driver remained on scene and the NYPD did not immediately charge him.
-Paramedics transported the victim to New-York Presbyterian Queens, where he died.
-His name is being withheld pending family notification.
+Paramedics transported Xi to New-York Presbyterian Queens, where he died.
+He's the first traditional cyclist to be killed this year, according to the Department of Transportation.
+Xi lived a few blocks away from the crash site.

 Overall crashes are down from last year, according to the NYPD, but in the first 11 days of 2026, 193 cyclists and e-cyclists have been injured in crashes, a stunning 17 per day.
 That's actually a decline from the same period last year.